Alaska Airlines pushes employees toward vaccination

 Those deaths spurred management to move more aggressively.

+Alaska Air CEO Ben Minicucci gave employees the rationale for the new policy in a memo Thursday.

+“Vaccinated people contract and spread COVID at a much lower rate than those who are unvaccinated,” he wrote, citing the consensus among national medical experts.

-Under Alaska’s new policy, unvaccinated employees must be regularly tested and will have to participate in a vaccine-education program.
+Under the new policy, unvaccinated employees must be regularly tested, starting November 1.
+They must also participate in a vaccine-education program and sign a document that lays out the safety protocols to be followed and acknowledges the risks of being unvaccinated.

 In addition, unvaccinated employees won’t be paid for absences due to COVID-19 exposure or infection.